jarrykinn/springtime/README.md

 The Cron Jobs are demonstarted in GCP by configuring it running there (see `cron.yaml`).

-It is running only every 12 hours since running this service in GCP costs real € money ;-)
+It is running only every 12 hours, since running this service in GCP costs real € money ;-)

 ![image info](./README-images/cron-jobs-gcp.png)